Game Grumps: Video game development

-On June 13, 2017, GameGrumps announced on their official X account that they were developing a video game of their own.
+On June 13, 2017, Game Grumps announced on their official X account that they were developing a video game of their own.
 A teaser trailer for the game was released on June 18, 2017, titled Dream Daddy: A Dad Dating Simulator.
 After some delays, Dream Daddy was released on Steam on July 20, 2017 on both Windows and MacOS.
 The game was later ported to the PlayStation 4 and Nintendo Switch.
-On the day of its release, Hanson stated that GameGrumps was now a video game development studio.
+On the day of its release, Hanson stated that Game Grumps was now a video game development studio.

 In November 2019, the channel posted two videos covering games for the Dendy video game console.
 It was followed by a video on December 3, 2019, where Arin Hanson "discovered" a multiplayer battle royale game for the console.
-The following day it was revealed to be an elaborate promotion for Soviet Jump Game, the second video game to be published by GameGrumps, with a trailer released that same day.
+The following day it was revealed to be an elaborate promotion for Soviet Jump Game, the second video game to be published by Game Grumps, with a trailer released that same day.
 The game was released for free on Steam on July 17, 2020.

-On June 1, 2023, GameGrumps released their third video game on Steam titled Homebody, a psychological horror game published by Rogue Games.
+On June 1, 2023, Game Grumps released their third video game on Steam, Homebody, a psychological horror game published by Rogue Games.

 Legacy and influence

 The show and its hosts have since been referenced in a number of video games such as DLC Quest and The Angry Video Game Nerd Adventures.
 Virtual avatars of Hanson and Avidan are also featured, and voiced by themselves, in House Party.

 In the third issue of the 2016 Doctor Who Ninth Doctor comic series, an alien girl is seen wearing a "Hey I'm Grump!
 I'm Not So Grump!" shirt.

 A specially modified version of the demo for The Stanley Parable was played on the channel's side show Steam Train which addressed two of the show's hosts, Dan Avidan and Ross O'Donovan.

-In an interview with Entertainment Weekly, Olympic swimmer Tom Shields said that GameGrumps was one of his favorite shows and that he watched it "almost daily."
+In an interview with Entertainment Weekly, Olympic swimmer Tom Shields said that Game Grumps was one of his favorite shows and that he watched it "almost daily."
 He mentioned that the show's hosts "helped him normalize a lot of things.
 It's kind of a new phenomenon in his life."

-In 2021, GameGrumps was cited as an example of a "comfort creator" in an article from The New York Times.
+In 2021, Game Grumps was cited as an example of a "comfort creator" in an article from The New York Times.